MissingNO123/vrc-eac-status/README.md

 # VRC EAC Status

-Sets your status on VRChat to a random acronym for E.A.C. every 30 minutes using [vrchatapi-javascript](https://github.com/vrchatapi/vrchatapi-javascript).
+Sets your status on VRChat to a random acronym for E.A.C. every hour using [vrchatapi-javascript](https://github.com/vrchatapi/vrchatapi-javascript).

 ## Prerequisites
 - [Node.js](https://nodejs.org)